Packages for Windows

 The self-extracting executables each create a standalone directory that includes the GnuCOBOL compiler and the CBL-GDB debugging extensions.

-Note, dated 2021-01-06: After our development machine was upgraded to Windows 10 20H2, the self-extracting executables stopped functioning.
-After the decompression, a window pops up announcing “Access is denied”.
-We are working to resolve the problem.
+Note, dated 2021-03-12: After our development machine was upgraded to Windows 10 20H2, the self-extracting executables stopped functioning.

 Meanwhile, users with 7-zip installed on their computers can right-click the .exe and use 7-zip to extract the gnucobol32 or gnucobol64 folder.
 Alternatively, you can download the gnucobol32 or gnucobol64 folders as .ZIP files from the following links.